frksteenhoff/ClimApp/README.md

 This is the codebase for the prototype and final app developed as a part of the ERA4CS ClimApp project.
 As the app is being developed the readme will be updated with necessary information.

+Follow the app development (with some delay) in this interactive screen visualization: [https://invis.io/W3EQCCGSN](https://invis.io/W3EQCCGSN)

+Note!
+Not all functionality is made available in the app, furthermore, the commits to the github prototype codebase will not be 1:1 with Invision App.

 ## Folder structure
 **ClimApp**
 * Contains the Java code for the app